JohnJacket/control/README.md

 ### Current progress
 * REST server written on Python 3.6
 * Mouse control support by server
-* Android client with mouse control support
+* Android client with mouse and keyboard control support
 * Keyboard control support by server

 ### In development
-* Keyboard control support
+* Service discovery
 * PC's control panel
-* Service discovery
+* Server as service with some sort of settings
+* Fullscreen keyboard in landscape mode
 * Server on Linux and Mac

 ## Server